UIM Resident Aesthetic Research Mentorship Award

-- Is a PGY1, PGY2, or PGY3 dermatology resident in the USA.
+- Is a dermatology resident in the USA.

 - All applicants must be current or pending members of WDS.

-- Is identified as belonging to an underrepresented in medicine minority group defined by the AAD as follows: Black/African-American, Hispanic, Latino, American Indian, Alaska Native, Native Hawaiian, and Pacific Islander.
+- Is a resident identified as belonging to an underrepresented in medicine group defined by the AAMC as follows: Black/African-American, Hispanic/Latino, and Native American (American Indian, Alaska Native, Native Hawaiian, or Pacific Islander).

 - Is in good standing at their academic institution.

 - Completion of applicant forms and submission of supporting materials.

 - Commitment to submitting an interval report halfway through the project and a final report submitted six months after notification.

 Rotation Time Frame: Awardees will be given six months to complete their mentorship experience and research project.